EncodePanda/event_store_evaluation/README.md

 ### Reading events programmatically

-There are 4 types of commands that you can you to read:
+There are 3 types of commands that you can use to read events:

-1. ReadEvent
+1. ReadEvent - will fetch details of one particular event.
-2. ReadStreamEvents
-3. ReadAllEvents

-*ReadEvent* will fetch details of one particular event of given stream. *ReadStreamEvents* will fetch list of events from given stream.
+2. ReadStreamEvents - will fetach list of events from given stream, examples in  [ReadStreamEvents.scala](/src/main/scala/ese/ReadStreamEvents.scala)
+3. ReadAllEvents - will fetchh ALL events in the system